Eurovision Song Contest: Mission Statement to Make Peace Not War Through Music

 Nevertheless, wining is still an honour, and still gives a career boost to any budding performer.
 Austria’s winner in 2014, Conchita Wurst (the bearded lady) was a smash hit and gained European wide recognition.
 My son (a professional photographer) had the honour of personally meeting her the following year when as part of European-wide tour she came to Bristol.

 Conchita Wurst (The Bearded Lady): Winner 2014 (Austria)

 Even the Interval Act can achieve world fame, as Ireland proved when as hosts to the contest they took the stage by storm with their outstanding performance of ‘River Dance’ during the intermission in 1994.

 River Dance: World Famous Interval Act From Ireland

 They say the pen is mightier than the sword.

-From the perspective of Western Europe, music is mightier than the military in breaking down international barriers and cementing peace among nations; as explained in detail in the documentary below.
+From the perspective of Western Europe, music is mightier than the military in breaking down international barriers and cementing peace among nations.